Housing & Homelessness

-Garden Court North Chambers’ housing team enjoys an excellent reputation amongst practitioners in the field and is considered to be one of the leading sets for tenants’ work in the country.
-The team is described by The Legal 500 as ‘an excellent set for social housing cases‘ (The Legal 500, 2022).
+Garden Court North Chambers’ team of housing barristers enjoys an excellent reputation amongst practitioners in the field and is considered to be one of the leading sets for tenants’ work in the country.
+The team is described as ‘an excellent set for social housing cases’ (The Legal 500, 2022).

 The vast majority of the work we do is for people who are eligible for legal aid, and we are committed to representing the rights of tenants, other occupiers, applicants for housing and the homeless.
 The team continues to be instructed by leading social housing solicitors and not for profit organisations across the country.

 Garden Court North Chambers understands that clients’ needs are frequently complex and members of the housing team regularly take on cases that intersect with other areas of law including community care, family law, mental capacity, welfare rights, discrimination and equality, mental health, public law, human rights, and immigration (including asylum support).
 We are experienced and skilled in assisting people with disabilities, addiction issues, significant mental health problems or learning difficulties; those who lack capacity with respect to litigation and/or decisions about their welfare; those who are vulnerable due to age (young and old) and those who speak little or no English.

 Garden Court North barristers provide realistic and carefully considered advice in language that is easily understood.
 This approach ensures that the client remains fully involved in the process throughout and is able to take their own fully informed decisions about their case.